thewtex/thesis/plaque_strain/plaque_strain.rst

 registration problem at the next, finer resolution level.
 The lower resolution images are often subsampled, so motion tracking is faster.
-Even though multiple registration operations are performed at every level, including the finest level is at the original image resolution, the overall motion tracking method is often quicker than a single non-hierarchical registration.
+Even though multiple registration operations are performed at every level, including the finest level at the original image resolution, the overall motion tracking method is often quicker than a single non-hierarchical registration.
 By initializing the search close to the true displacements at finer levels, the solution space that must be examined in a more computationally taxing setting